Basic Blog Design Elements You Should Consider

 There was a time when blogging was nothing more than a platform for people to share their thoughts, feelings, and opinions on matters that are close to their heart.
 Look at blog design elements today and how important it has become for individuals and businesses alike, and you will see how far it has come since its advent in the 1990s.

 Most websites today have their own blog and for good reason.
-Blogs allow the individuals and businesses behind them to engage their audience, among other things.
+Blogs allow individuals and businesses behind them to engage their audience, among other things.
 Blogs can also help drive traffic to their websites and boost their SEO.
-If they make all the right moves and know how to design a blog, bloggers can position themselves as a leader in their specific industries.
+If they make all the right moves and know how to create a blog website, bloggers can position themselves as a leader in their specific industries.

 A good blog page design is crucial to the success of a blog.
 Whether you have an intricately-designed blog or an incredibly minimalistic one, there are certain blog design elements that you should consider to attract the biggest number of views possible.